nalej/docs/applications/app_descriptors.md

 ## ServiceGroups

 A service group is a collection of services that can be replicated together.
+Usually, a service group specifies highly coupled applications, like Wordpress and MySQL.
+A service group is defined by a **group name**, a list of **services** and **deployment specifications**.

 The structure of a service group is as follows:

 ```json
   "groups": [